dcostap/personal-blog/_posts/2021-07-16-beauty-of-simple-code.md

 I look forward to the day Jai releases, but I will probably still go back to Kotlin.
 After all, the complexity it introduces is still optional, and its language design does focus on reducing boilerplate and redundancy.

-It's up to the developer to not use too much of the advanced features, that are probably unnecessary.
+It's up to the developer to not use too many of the advanced features, that are probably unnecessary.

 <blockquote>
   <p>